EvidenceBench/EvidenceBench/README.md

 Each data instance has the following features, represented as JSON keys:
 - `hypothesis`: string format, the main query, the biomedical hypothesis.
 - `paper_as_candidate_pool`: an ordered tuple of strings.
 Each string is one sentence from the paper.
-Note, the indices of these sentences are given by the ordered tuple.
-You should never change the tuple in any way, such as shuffling.
-This serves as the candidate pool for all of the evidence retrieval tasks and results evidence retrieval, where a model is tasked to select the most representative sentences from the candidate pool such that these sentences form effective sentence for or against the hypothesis.
+Note, the tuple order matches the order of sentences in the paper.
 - `aspect_list_ids`: a list of strings, each string is an aspect.
 Each aspect has the following format, `evidencebench_test_id_n_aspect_m` where n, m are integers.
-- `results_aspect_list_ids`: a list of strings, each string is an aspect that is labeled as "Results", which means related to experiment outcome and analyses.
+- `results_aspect_list_ids`: a list of strings, each string is an aspect that is labeled as "Results", which means related to experimental outcomes and analyses.
-- `aspect2sentence_indices`: a mapping (i.e. dictionary) between aspect and all sentence indices that independently are source of information for that aspect, as annotated by our automatic alignment procedure.
+- `aspect2sentence_indices`: a mapping (i.e. dictionary) between aspect and all sentence indices that independently are source of information for that aspect.
 - `sentence_index2aspects`: a mapping (i.e. dictionary) between sentence index and all aspects that this sentence is the source of information of.
 - `evidence_retrieval_at_optimal_evaluation`: This is a dictionary that contains the necessary information for evaluating your model's performance on the task Evidence Retrieval @Optimal.
   - `optimal`: A positive integer, which is the smallest number of sentences needed to cover the largest number of aspects.